peidevs/OpenDataBookClub/doc/resources.md

 ### Canadian Open Data

 * [This project](https://github.com/jpmckinney/open_data_canada) aspires to be the canonical database for Open Data in Canada.
-We recommend it; the entries below are surely in the canonical will eventually be deleted from this page.
+We recommend it; the entries below are surely in the canonical list and will eventually be deleted from this page.

 ### Canadian Data Catalogues (Federal, Provincial)